XRPLF/xrpl-dev-portal/content/concepts/tokens/demurrage.md

 ### Calculating Demurrage

-The full formula for calculating demurrage on a currency is as follows:
+The full formula for calculating demurrage is as follows:

 ```
 D = A × ( e ^ (t ÷ τ) )